 What Is the Endocrine System?

-To fully understand your hormone health, it certainly helps to know about your endocrine system and how your hormones work together to maintain homeostasis.
 The endocrine system is in charge of coordinating the relationship between different organs and hormones, which are chemicals that are released into your bloodstream from cells within your endocrine glands.

 Once your hormones are in circulation, they target specific tissues or cells by binding to receptors that are located inside the cell or on its surface.
 These hormones work as chemical messengers and play a key role in your body’s daily functions.

 The endocrine system is made up of many glands, including the pituitary gland or “master gland” that’s responsible for sending information from your brain to other glands in your body.
 The pituitary gland also produces many hormones that travel throughout the body and have different important functions.